nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 title: En Hao's Project Portfolio Page
 ---

-## Project: AddressBook Level 3
+## Project: TutorBuddy

-TutorBuddy - Level 3 is a TutorBuddy is a desktop application made for freelance tutors who give one-to-one tuition to efficiently manage their students' contacts, provide a quick overview of scheduled tuition sessions, and handle monthly tuition fees calculation.
-TutorBuddy is also optimized for fast typing users to handle their day-to-day administrative responsibilities effectively. address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+TutorBuddy is a desktop application made for freelance tutors who give one-to-one tuition to efficiently manage their students’ contacts, provide a quick overview of scheduled tuition sessions, and handle monthly tuition fees calculation.
+TutorBuddy is also optimized for fast typing users to handle their day-to-day administrative responsibilities effectively.

 ## Summary of Contributions